-At Concern Group, we have grown and consolidated our position as a key not-for-profit provider of NHS services over recent years, supporting thousands of people with a wide range of mental health conditions every year.
+At Mental Health Concern, we have grown and consolidated our position as a key not-for-profit provider of NHS services over recent years, supporting thousands of people with a wide range of mental health conditions every year.
 In doing so, we have developed a number of close delivery partnerships with NHS Foundation Trusts, local authorities, and fellow third sector organisations.

 Partnership working can be very challenging; but we have valuable experience of working out how to make the best use of one another’s strengths.
 Working together can provide great opportunities for innovation, service improvement, and development

 We are committed to working together when it can clearly lead to better outcomes for the communities we serve.
 If you are interested in having an initial exploratory discussion, then please feel free to contact us.

 We have considerable experience of providing consultative and professional advice to organisations on their services and standards.
 Recently, we have reviewed mental health day services and led modernisation strategies, supported NHS organisations to review their rehabilitation and recovery services, and helped to develop innovative supported housing solutions.

 Wherever we operate, we make it our business to contribute to local forums and play an active part in making a difference to local populations.

 To find out more, please get in touch.